GuPai

 - Rules: Folk Tien Gow - a popular variant with a shortened deck

-- Rules: Mo Hua Hua - which uses a paper domino, but can be played with two GuPai decks
+- Rules: Mo Hua Hua - usually played with paper dominoes, but also possible with two GuPai decks

 - Rules: Bagchen - a complex Tibetian Tien Gow variant with 64 tiles